-Most non profit initiatives are constantly in need of an influx of monetary support — charging volunteers makes meeting organizational goals easier.
+Most non-profit initiatives are constantly in need of an influx of monetary support, and charging volunteers makes meeting organizational goals easier.

 If your program offers training, resources, orientation, in-country assistance, food, accommodation, and transportation, it’s not far fetched to request a participation fee.

-If it sounds like a lot of money for the amount of time you will be spending there, and considering the level of accommodation and transport, it probably is.
+If the fee sounds like a lot of money for the amount of time you will be spending there, and when considering the level of accommodation and transport, it probably is.

 Again, I must reiterate: read around and gather the experiences of others.

 Do your research and compare fees, perks and the percentage of your participation fee that actually goes to the cause at hand.